giangc/k8s-journey/k8s-practices/Secrets/README.md

 - Create secrets via file
 k create secret generic my-secret --from-file ./username.txt --from-file ./password.txt

-- Use a Secrets to store a application file.
+- Use a Secrets to store a application file. **What is that even mean?**

     ```
     stringData: